smn/richmond/README.md

 Running the Webapp / API
 ------------------------

 The webapp is a regular Django application.
-Before you start make sure the `DATABASE` settings in `src/richmond/webapp/settings.py` are up to date. `Richmond` is being developed with `PostgreSQL` as the default backend for the Django ORM but this isn't a requirement.
+Before you start make sure the `DATABASE` settings in `src/vumi/webapp/settings.py` are up to date. `Vumi` is being developed with `PostgreSQL` as the default backend for the Django ORM but this isn't a requirement.

 For development start it within the virtual environment: